-Andrew, aged 61 years, is a naturalised Australian citizen who was born and educated in China and who has successfully established and run construction, engineering and property development businesses both in China and Australia as well as establishing successful import agencies for Australian manufactured goods into China.
+Andrew, aged 62 years, is a naturalised Australian citizen who was born and educated in China and who has successfully established and run construction, engineering and property development businesses both in China and Australia as well as establishing successful import agencies for Australian manufactured goods into China.

-Mr Tsang is also non-executive director of Diatreme Resources Limited since 23 January 2009.
+Mr Tsang is currently a non-executive director of Diatreme Resources Limited since 23 January 2009.
 Mr Tsang has not held any other public company directorships in the last 3 years.

-Kgai Mun Loh, (Non-Executive Director, chairman of audit committee, member of remuneration committee)
+Kgai Mun Loh, (Non-Executive Director, Chairman of audit committee, member of remuneration committee)

-Kgai (known as Eric) is the Executive Director of Lion Asiapac Limited, a company listed on the Singapore Exchange, since August 2008.
+Kgai (known as Eric), aged 57 years, is the Executive Director of Lion Asiapac Limited, a company listed on the Singapore Exchange, since August 2008.
 Lion Asiapac is a substantial shareholder of the Company.